Sruthisl94/House-price-prediction-using-Linear-Regression-Model-/README.md

 5. Click Send and check the response

 ## Deploying API using Render
-1. Create a repository on Github initially inchecking the readme file.
+1. Create a repository on Github initially unchecking the readme file.
    eg: House_Price_Prediction.git
 2. Push the required files to Github
    Since only three files are required for deployment, push only app.py, House_Price_prediction.joblib, requiremnts.txt